Format Registry Integration in OAIS-Compliant Digital Preservation Architecture

 OAIS Functional Alignment and Proactive Planning

-The flowchart below outlines the deterministic path a file follows from signature-based identification through registry resolution to PREMIS metadata and an audit record.
+The flow below outlines the deterministic path a file follows from signature-based identification through registry resolution to PREMIS metadata and an audit record.

 A file is identified by binary signature, resolved to a PRONOM PUID, mapped into PREMIS format designation fields, then persisted with an audit trail.